Tutorial: Optimize indexing by using the push API

 }

 Because not all documents are the same size (although they are in this sample), we estimate the size of the data we're sending to the search service.
-We do this using the function below that first converts the object to json and then determines its size in bytes.
+You can do this by using the following function that first converts the object to json and then determines its size in bytes.
 This technique allows us to determine which batch sizes are most efficient in terms of MB/s indexing speeds.

 // Returns size of object in MB